S. A. Wickramasinghe

-Dr. Sugiswara Abeywardena Wickramasinghe (13 April 1900 – 25 August 1981) was the founder of the Communist Party of Sri Lanka.
+Sugiswara Abeywardena Wickremasinghe (13 April 1900 – 25 August 1981) was the founder of the Communist Party of Sri Lanka.
 He was the first Leftist to be elected to Ceylon State Council in 1931.
-He gave up all his wealth and comforts for the sake of downtrodden.
-He is considered one of the leading political figures in the twentieth century of Sri Lanka.
+He is considered one of the leading political figures of Sri Lanka in the twentieth century.

 Early life and education

 S. A. Wickramasinghe was born in Nasnaranketiya Walawwa, Athuraliya in the Matara district of then British Ceylon in 1900.
-He received his primary education at Mahinda College, Galle, where he joined engaged in social services and Buddhist activities.
+He received his primary education at Mahinda College, Galle, where he engaged in social services and Buddhist activities.
 He later entered Ananda College, Colombo.

 Wickramasinghe pursued his higher studies in medicine at the Ceylon Medical College, and proceeded to the United Kingdom for his post-graduate studies.

 In England, he participated on activism with the League Against Imperialism and the British Communist Party.
 During this time he met fellow Ceylonese progressives and the future leaders of the Left movement such as N. M. Perera, Colvin R. de Silva and Leslie Goonewardene, who were also studying in London and fellow-students of Marxism.